San Marcos Growers LogoSan Marcos Growers

 Aeonium 'Purple Queen' came into our possession so labeled with the succulent collection of Alice Waidhofer.
 We were contacted in March 2008 by the late Rick Nowakowski of Natures Curiosity Shop, who noted that it was his plant and that it was a chance seedling that came up under some large Aeonium arboreum 'Zwartkop' that he had growing at his Bonita, California nursery.
 He noted that a few other darker seedling germinated at the same time but this one, with greener leaf bases survived.
 He named it 'Purple Queen' and sold it a few years before losing it in a freeze at his Vista Nursery in the 1990's.

-The information about Aeonium 'Purple Queen' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Aeonium 'Purple Queen' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]